 Marketing Strategies For HR Consulting That Actually Work

-When I first started my HR consulting business 15 years ago, I made every marketing mistake you could possibly imagine.
-I thought if I just offered great services, the clients would come.
+When I first started my HR consulting business over 10 years ago, I made every marketing mistake you could possibly imagine.
+I thought if I just offered great services and threw up a post on LinkedIn, the clients would come.
 Spoiler alert: they didn’t.
-I had to learn, sometimes the hard way, that good marketing is just as important as delivering top-notch consulting work.
+I had to learn, sometimes the hard way, that good marketing is just as important as delivering high-quality consulting work.

 After years of trial and error, I found what works—and now I’m sharing the best marketing strategies for HR consultants with you.
 Whether you're just starting out or looking to scale your HR consulting business, these marketing strategies are designed to help you attract the right clients, grow your reputation, and build a sustainable business.